alvo254/AWS-SAA/README.md

 My notes on AWS Certified Solutions Architect
 To be broken down better

+I will be adding provisioning with terraform for each category i create.

 ### Latency is measured as the amount of time between making a request to the storage system and receiving the response.
 Latency is often referred to as delay.
 Low-latency performance is a primary benefit for block storage.

 ### Throughput